Skip to main content

 As course lead for pre-registration midwifery programmes, I support student midwives in their clinical practice placements and work with NHS colleagues to ensure all students are able to meet the practice requirements for entry onto the NMC register.

-In order to ensure our midwifery programmes continue to meet the needs of the profession, I meet regularly with senior midwifery leaders from our partner Trusts.
+In order to ensure our midwifery programmes continue to meet the needs of the profession, I meet regularly with senior midwifery leaders from our partner Trusts and deputise for the Lead Midwife for Education at national level meetings.
 This collegiate working ensures high standards are achieved and excellent working relationships are maintained.

-In order to meet the Government's objective to increase midwife numbers, I have been developing links with maternity units outside London.
-Kingston University now have midwifery placement options at two additional NHS Foundation Trusts.
+In order to meet the Government's objective to increase midwife numbers, I have developed links with maternity units outside London.
+Kingston University is consequently now able to offer midwifery placement options at two additional NHS Foundation Trusts in Surrey, broadening the appeal to potential students.
 We have also increased our student placement numbers at our longstanding collaborative partner Trusts in South West London.

 My role as lead for workforce development means I ensure the Department of Midwifery maintains a portfolio of attractive courses which meet the needs of qualified midwives and our NHS partners.
 I work with a number of academic and clinical colleagues to develop and deliver high quality education programmes.